Terms and Concepts

 Each workbook can have only one application configuration sheet.
 The worksheet's name is %%AppConfig.
 It is automatically added when you click on the “Initialize Model” button.

-A business logic sheet can get the property values by referencing the cells in the value column.
+The business logic sheet can get the property values by referencing the cells in the value column.
 For example, %%AppConfig!B3 is as shown below.

 Business Logic Sheet